 Additional Certificates: A student who completes one certificate and then seeks an additional certificate that does not include courses required for the first certificate, will re-start with “zero attempted hours” for the second certificate.
 However, if the prior coursework applies to the second certificate, the total hours attempted will be included in the calculation and cannot exceed 150% of the longer program.

 Student has met all of the requirements of satisfactory academic progress and will continue to be eligible for federal, state and institutional financial aid, as long as all other financial aid requirements are met.

-Student did not meet all of the requirements of satisfactory academic progress and is placed on WARNING status for the next payment period or semester.
-Students may receive financial aid if they are on WARNING status, a long as all other financial aid requirements are met.
-WARNING status students have one period to meet all of the conditions of satisfactory academic progress.
+Student did not meet all of the requirements of satisfactory academic progress and is placed on WARNING status for the next semester.
+Students may receive financial aid if they are on WARNING status, as long as all other financial aid requirements are met.
+WARNING status students have one semester to meet all of the conditions of satisfactory academic progress.
 Failure to do so will result in financial aid suspension.

 A student will not be eligible for financial aid if any of the following has occurred:

 Students who have not successfully appealed (or failed to meet conditions of an approved appeal) will remain on suspended status and may not receive federal student aid.
 Students who choose not to appeal, or whose appeal is not approved, may be able to re-establish eligibility for Title IV aid.
 Such students may (if they are permitted) continue to enroll for courses at their own expense until they have met all of the SAP standards have returned to good standing.
 Retroactive payments will not be made for periods in which a student was not eligible for financial aid.